bhooraj/bhooraj-blog/_posts/2019-08-17-wacom-devices-on-linux.md

 ***Note: Although there is one caveat while using this approach.
 The driver which comes installed with Linux mint doesn’t come with the customization options that come with Wacom drivers on Windows.***

-Do let us know if you found this article helpful or not?
+Do let us know if you found this article helpful or not.
 If you want to read more on these subjects.
-You can follow us on our social handle for more updates.
+You can follow us on our social handles for more updates.

 <br>
 <hr>